SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Do not use OSCLOCK for locking the oscillator calibration value.
 The oscillator calibration value can be locked by writing LOCK in `CLKCTRL.OSC`20MCALIBB to '1'.

 **megaTinyCore note:** As the core does not set that fuse, only users making unusual changes to the fuse configuration need be concerned.
+And if you've been messing with the fuses, burn bootloader with the IDE to get it back to a known state.

 #### The Temperature Sensor is Not Calibrated on Parts with Date Code 727, 728 and 1728 (Year 2017, Week 27/28)
 The temperature sensor is not calibrated on parts with date code 727/728 (used on QFN packages) and 1728 (used on SOIC packages).